V-Sekai/godot-blender/README.md

 # How to use it?

-**Has problems with Steam Godot Engine sandboxing** Try https://godotengine.itch.io/ or https://github.com/godotengine/godot/releases/tag/3.4-stable.
+**Has problems with Steam Godot Engine sandboxing**.
+Try https://godotengine.itch.io/ or https://github.com/godotengine/godot/releases/tag/3.4-stable.

 1. Install Blender 2.93.5.
 2. Open the project in Godot Engine 3.4.